Federal government pledges to employ only qualified teachers | TODAY.NG

 “We want to make sure that anybody who has this certification has a job, so we are going to ensure that is done first.

-“Others who would be driven away from the classrooms would create space for those who have this certification and they will be employed.”
+“Others who would be driven away from the classrooms would create space for those who have this certification and they will be employed,” he said.

 He added that those who would not meet the deadline would have to leave but would have the opportunity to return after taking the PQE, which he said is a continuous exercise.